-Sam has been the Pastor at WBC since 2001 and lives in Wellington with his wife, Claire, and 3 children.
+Sam has been Pastor at WBC since 2001 and lives in Wellington with his wife Claire and 3 grown up children.
 Before moving to Wellington, he was the Pastor of Oundle Baptist Church in Northamptonshire for 9 years.
-Sam was also a Member of the Baptist Union Council, a representative of the South West Baptist Association on the Chaplaincy Advisory Panel of Taunton School, and has also been a Governor for a local Primary School.

 As well as leading various UK Baptist Churches, he has also ministered in Eastern Europe, and North America.

 Sam also writes a blog which can be found here.

 If you would like to contact Sam, please contact the office.